Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 This includes various types of marketplace fraud and auction fraud, which can take place on both the buyer-side and seller-side of the transaction.
 Fake or duplicate accounts, listing fraud, false advertising, spoofed transactions, promotion schemes, payment fraud, and chargeback fraud can all call into question the security of the transactions that occur on your platform.

 Likewise, other activities outside of fraud can also prove detrimental to the trust and safety of your marketplace.
-Harassment from other users, spamming, cyberstalking, catfishing, doxxing, and other forms of toxic behavior can all make your users feel unsafe and potentially drive them away.
+Harassment from other users, spamming, cyberstalking, catfishing, doxing, and other forms of toxic behavior can all make your users feel unsafe and potentially drive them away.

 Who is responsible for trust and safety?